willdurand/willdurand.github.io/_posts/2021-02-22-first-patch-in-the-linux-kernel.md

 If you're not familiar with the [unified format][2], this patch removed two blank lines in a (random) C file.
 It took me an hour to write and test it as I double-checked every single command I ran to avoid making silly mistakes.
-I was kinda terrified to be honest but everything went well.
+I was kinda terrified but everything went well.
 Since then, I contributed [some more patches][4] to the [staging][3] subsystem.
 Patches fixing stylistic issues are welcomed in this subsystem and it is where newcomers should start.

 ## Gaining confidence